 Legislative changes have ‘weakened protections’ for breeding birds, TDs told

-One in every five Irish bird species assessed ‘threatened with extinction’, Birdwatch official says
+One in five Irish species assessed ‘threatened with extinction’, BirdWatch official says

 A male Yellowhammer calling from a fence post in field.
 One in every five Irish bird species assessed is threatened with extinction.
 Photograph: Arterra/Universal Images Group/Getty Images.